Cub Scouts Boy Scouts Venturing IH Advancement Calendar

 Lifesaving Awards Adult Service & Support Awards

 Project Approvals: Iron Horse District Advancement Committee Members will review project proposals on the third Thursday of the month (except in the month of July) at Colonial Presbyterian Church at 135th and Quivira.
-We will start at 6:45 PM, but please don't send your scouts earlier than that.
-This just adds to the stress for the young man.
+We will start at 6:45 PM, but please don't send your Scouts earlier than that.
+This just adds to the stress for the Scout.
 Since our team is comprised solely of volunteers, the speed at which we can review Eagle proposals depends entirely on how many volunteers we have at that evening.
-The scout should have:
+The Scout should have:

 - The contact and proposal section completed, including signatures.

 - Neatly arranged in a three-ring binder.

 Final Eagle Workbook Turn-in: We will also accept Final Eagle workbook turn-in on the third Thursday of the month (except in the month of July) at Colonial Presbyterian Church at 135th and Quivira.
 This is when the Eagle Candidate has completed everything and is ready for us to schedule the Eagle Board.
 This is not his Eagle Board of Review!
 The Scout does not need to show up in full uniform with all board members in tow!
 The Scout will need:

 - Their completed Eagle workbook (planning and final report), with final pictures and all required signatures.